-Below you will find some helpful information, but some program specifics (packing list, times, etc.) may be modified prior to the summer.
+Below you will find some helpful information, but program specifics (packing list, times, syllabus, etc.) may not be provided or finalized until the early summer.

-Please check back for periodic updates including information about a mandatory on campus orientation scheduled for Saturday, April 28, 2018 from 9:00am-3:00pm!
+Please check back for periodic updates including details about a mandatory on campus orientation scheduled for Saturday, April 28, 2018 from 9:00am-3:00pm!

-What is the typical schedule of a day with MercyworX while at Georgian Court University?
+What is the typical schedule of a day on MercyworX while at Georgian Court University?

 Participants arrive to check in on Sunday evening at 6:30pm of the program week.
-The first evening of all programming consist of a tour of the host facility, an introduction to the week’s events, staff introductions, icebreaker/community building activities and discussions, and then conclude with prayer and reflection.
+The first evening of all programming consists of a tour of the host facility, an introduction to the week’s events, staff introductions, icebreaker/community building activities and discussions, and then concludes with prayer and reflection.
 There will be a mandatory on campus orientation on Saturday, April 28, 2018 from 9:00am-3:00pm

 *A typical week-day at MercyworX will include: